Consensys/mythx-docs/docs/source/tools/mythx-cli/index.rst

 MythX CLI Guide: Installation & Usage
 =====================================

+.. note:: See the `MythX CLI documentation <https://mythx-cli.readthedocs.io>`_ for full details on usage.

 The `MythX CLI <https://github.com/dmuhs/mythx-cli/>`_ Python package aims to provide a simple to use command line interface for the MythX API.
 It's main purpose is to demonstrate how advanced features can be implemented using the